 Class Schedules and Catalog Background Image

-AREA 1—English Composition
+Area 1—English Composition

-ENGL 100HComposition and Reading (Honors)4
+ENGL C1001HCritical Thinking and Writing (Honors)4

 ENGL 201Critical Thinking, Composition, and Literature4